holepunchto/bare-module/README.md

   resolutions,
   // A map of builtin module specifiers to loaded modules.
 If the `url`'s
   // protocol is `builtin:`, the module's exports will be set to the matching
-  // value in the map for the `url`. builtins,
+  // value in the map for `url.pathname`. builtins,
   // The supported import conditions. "default" is always recognized. conditions,